lunaflight/courserekt/CONTRIBUTING.md

     - Documentation for users
 ├── requirements.txt
     - Contains the Python dependencies required in the project.
+├── ruff.toml
+    - Contains the Ruff configuration specified for the project.
 ├── src
     - Contains all source code for the project.
 ├── tests